Some stereotypes, such as the tardiness of the Latin people, are seen as universal truths. But are they really so?

 To add to the verbal confusion, in Spanish, mañana means both tomorrow and morning, only distinguished with the use of a preposition.
 To point out that it is in the morning you would say por la mañana, while when you are indicating the following day, a plain mañana will do.
 This being said, we know that mañana is the most overused expression in the Spanish language and some, like the saying goes, believe that mañana never comes.

 Equally, the word tarde means both afternoon and late, again depending on whether one adds a preposition.
 En la tarde means in the afternoon, while a plain tarde means late.
 In addition, the Spanish use the word tarde for both the afternoon and the evening, so if someone tells you to meet them a las diez de la tarde, they want to meet you at 10 in the ‘afternoon’… Generally, everyone is tarde.
-They will enjoy a prolonged siesta with outmost pleasure, knowing fully well that they ought to be some place else.
+People here will enjoy a prolonged siesta with outmost pleasure, knowing fully well that they ought to be some place else.
 Then they will rush to get to their next destination, driving like mad, of course arriving late.

 When it comes to private social engagements the concept of time is even more malleable.
 While we had been used to give the hostess a five-minute grace period before arriving at a dinner in North America, here in Andalucía one has to allow for a much wider buffer zone.
 We learned this when we were invited to a private luncheon.
 Not only was the hostess heading for the shower when we arrived at the agreed upon hour, but the table was not set.
 In fact, the table was nowhere to be seen, never mind that some forty-something invitees were slowly streaming into the garden.
 After festive liquids were offered all around, sawhorses and plywood boards were brought out on the terrace to construct said table.
 Then, and only then were the meal prepared under jolly conversation, ready to be feasted upon just a couple of hours later.